 Lemon Spice Pepper

-About Lemon Spice Pepper
+About This Pepper

 The Lemon Spice pepper is a medium-sized, bright yellow-colored pepper with a unique aroma and flavor profile.
 This pepper has a scorching heat level, with a savory and citrusy taste that makes it ideal for adding both heat and flavor to dishes.
 The Lemon Spice pepper’s skin is thin and smooth, with an almost waxy shine to it, and the flesh is juicy and tender.